digipolisantwerp/dataaccess_aspnetcore_deprecated/readme.md

 # DataAccess Toolbox

-The DataAccess Toolbox contains the base classes for data access in ASP.NET 5 with Entity Framework 6.1 using the unit-of-work and repository pattern.
+The DataAccess Toolbox contains the base classes for data access in ASP.NET Core with Entity Framework Core 1.0 using the unit-of-work and repository pattern.

 It contains :
 - base classes for entities.